 Transparency is key.
-Every employee who extends a gift or courtesy valued at more than \$150.00 or £100 (or equivalent in local currency), or receives a gift or hospitality that exceeds that value, needs to document it in the online Macmillan Gift

-Register at http://giftregister.macmillan.com for approval by Compliance, in advance when possible.
+Every employee who extends a gift or courtesy equal to or more than the value of \$150 or £150 (or equivalent in local currency), or receives a gift or hospitality that exceeds that value, needs to document it in the online Macmillan Gift Disclosure Form for approval by Compliance, in advance when possible.
 If an employee is not sure of the precise value of a gift, entertainment or other courtesy, the employee should use a reasonable estimate and err on the side of obtaining approval and reporting.